 Some hacking isn’t universal or even on a broad scale.
 Certain programs and applications leave holes in your armor and attackers know to look for these weaknesses to exploit them.
-This is especially true with automatic updates of software where new version, complete with security flaws, may download onto your machine and create holes you’re unaware of until it’s too late.
+This is especially true with automatic updates of software where new versions, complete with security flaws, may download onto your machine and create holes you’re unaware of until it’s too late.

 Sensitive Data Exposure

-As much as companies reassure clients, the fact of the matter is, many websites and web applications do not have enough security to properly protect sensitive data including credit cards and authentication credentials with encryption and other precautions.
-Attackers slip through the weaknesses in these applications to gather and use sensitive information for their own purposes.
+As much as companies reassure clients, the fact of the matter is, many websites and web applications do not have enough online internet security to properly protect sensitive data including credit cards and authentication credentials with encryption and other precautions.
+Attackers slip through the weaknesses in these applications to gather and use sensitive information for their purposes.

-Missing Function Control
+1. Missing Function Control

 A targeted attack on a single user (at a time), this attack waits for a customer to log into an account before sending a forged HTTP request including session cookies and authentication information to an application.
-This allows victim’s own browser to send messages and requests from websites they think they can trust.
+This allows the victim’s browser to send messages and requests from websites they think they can trust.

 Sometimes the best attacks are the simple ones.
-With the many forwarding websites and redirects, attackers can create their own opportunity by redirecting legitimate web traffic to a new, malicious, destination page much like phishing but without the email.
+With the many forwarding websites and redirects, attackers can create their opportunity by redirecting legitimate web traffic to a new, malicious, destination page much like phishing but without the email.

-Finally the most painful attack of all – the attack of the careless customer.
+Finally, the most painful attack of all – the attack of the careless customer.
 Sometimes you can do everything right, have every security measure in place, and then your customer messes it all up by choosing a login that is so simple to guess, bad guys just hop right through their account into your applications and start attacking at will.

 Anything online is vulnerable, and the bad guys will always be trying to get one step ahead of the good guys.
 What matters most is that you know the risks and you work with a company that understands the levels of security that are most important to keep your website – and your customer’s data – safe.